MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Improve code quality overall
 * Optimize the hash query and improve the site performance a little bit
 * Revise the Gantt chart display
+* Remove redundant assets and libraries to reduce the size of downloaded file size
+* Support send email via StartTls or Ssl/Tls protocols

 **Bug Fixes**